laravel/docs/valet.md

 <a name="securing-sites"></a>
 **Securing Sites With TLS**

 By default, Valet serves sites over plain HTTP.
 However, if you would like to serve a site over encrypted TLS using HTTP/2, use the `secure` command.
-For example, if your site is being served by Valet on the `laravel.dev` domain, you should run the following command to secure it:
+For example, if your site is being served by Valet on the `laravel.test` domain, you should run the following command to secure it:

     valet secure laravel